jfederico/scalelite-run/README.md

   - [scalelite](https://cloud.docker.com/u/blindsidenetwks/repository/docker/blindsidenetwks/scalelite)

-- Make sure you have your own DNS and a public domain name or a delegated one under blindside-dev.com (e.g. <JOHN>.blindside-dev.com)
+- Make sure you have your own DNS and a public domain name or a delegated one (e.g. <JOHN>.blindside-dev.com).

 ## Preliminary steps